TZstatsADS/Spring2020-Project1-hz2657/figs/README.md

 ### Figs folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+The figs directory contains the figures used in README and generated from the report, including：

+- boxplots of lyrics length comparison
+- scatter plots of words frequency
+- plot of sentiment analysis